knzyrl/Star-Gazers-Project/README.md

 2. Click the **Generate Star Chart** button
 3. The main interface for generating a star chart allows you to input longtitude, latitude, and date.
 4. If you don't know your precise coordinates, you can use the **Geocoding** function.
-5. After entering your details and clicking th e**Generate** button, the GUI will display an interactive star chart visualization.
+5. After entering your details and clicking the **Generate** button, the GUI will display an interactive star chart visualization.
 6. The visualization includes constellations, stars, and other celestial phenomena visible at the specified time and location.

 ## License